mklbtz/mklbtz.github.io/files/Resume.md

 Sept.
 2011 - May 2014

 - **Designed and developed intern-management PHP app.** Consulted with faculty members to build an information management system for the student internship program.
-- **Built several research web apps** that allowed researchers to systematically analyze data.
-These apps allowed researchers to work efficiently and think creatively.
+- **Built several research web apps** that allowed researchers to systematically analyze data, work efficiently and think creatively.

-### IT Department Intern at Alltech, Inc.

-May 2011 - July 2011

-- **Developed a custom iOS app** for Marketing managers to review sales data pulled from XML content on company servers.